 Even when you’re taking snapshots from other websites, you can add your own comments or highlight things for your readers.

-This makes the image much more useful and makes your content look credible and more like authority content.
+This makes the image much more useful and makes your content look credible.

 To add more originality to your content, and engage your readers even more, you can create your own animated gifs.

 You can use them to demonstrate a small product function, for example, opening and closing of a bottle or jar (or any other product feature).

 Or you can simply use them to add a bit of fun to your content.

 You can create your GIFs yourself by using Giphly.